Center for Living Organ Donors

 The Center for Living Organ Donors is a program that arranges for kidney and liver transplants from living donors.
 Our program provides a wide spectrum of care throughout the donation process and afterwards with lifetime medical and social monitoring related to donation.

-Through our center, potential organ donors - generally age 21 and older - are evaluated for eligibility.
+Through our center, potential organ donors are evaluated for eligibility.
 The evaluation process includes counseling and a thorough medical evaluation at a clinic for donors.
 Our donor-centered approach includes a Donor Advocacy Panel of healthcare professionals that determines if one is eligible to donate.
 Throughout the review process, a donor advocate supports the potential donor.

 It has now become evident that those who receive a liver transplant from a living donor have better outcomes.
 Liver donors undergo surgery to donate a portion of their liver to someone in need; the remaining lobe of the donor’s liver regenerates fully.